TrainerRoad Review: The Best Performance-Focused Cycling App?

 Do I recommend TrainerRoad?

 Yes.
-Riders motivated to improve their performance will appreciate the science-based plans and Adaptive Training technology.
+Riders motivated to improve their performance will appreciate the science-based plans and AI features built on the vast amount of data TrainerRoad has gathered.
 If you follow one of their plans, you can be sure you will improve the area you want (FTP, endurance, sprints, etc.).
 You will also appreciate their in-depth analytics tools and insights to help you understand your progress.

 Do I recommend it to everybody?

 No. TrainerRoad isn’t suitable for people who want to explore new places from the comfort of their homes (like in ROUVY or FulGaz).
-It also doesn’t provide as many rewards (achievements, new equipment, etc.) as Zwift.
+It also doesn’t provide as many rewards (achievements, new equipment, etc.) as Zwift, and it’s definitely not for e-racing.

 TrainerRoad FAQ